purchasing-power-parity/purchasing-power-parity/README.md

 ## Who is using PPP?

 Make a public statement that you are using PPP to make your products affordable for everyone.
-Add yourself to the list/
+Add yourself to the list:

 * [Road to React](https://roadtoreact.com/)
-...
+* ...

+## Contribution

+The project is in an early stage, so please feel free to contribute to it.
+Contribution in three steps:

+* create an Issue
+* discuss with maintainers and contributors about the issue
+* create a Pull Request if the issue should be solved